dayuwater/Card2/README.md

+## Instructions
+`yarn install` ->  `yarn start`.
+You can possibly use `npm` too, but it is not guaranteed to work.

+When `yarn start` finished initializing, press **i** to start your iOS emulator (I tested my project on this).
+You may also press **a** to start your Android emulator.

+You can also run this project on your real devices.
+Please see the attached instruction from `create-react-native-app` for more details on how to run the project on real devices.
+There will be instructions on how to set up your devices when you run `yarn start`, including installing required App and scanning QR code.

+Also refer to the attached document if you need some troubleshooting.

+## Setting up your development environment
+Because this project only runs on Android or iOS, make sure you have devices or emulators running on Android or iOS.

+I developed and tested this project using **iOS emulator**, so it works best on iOS devices.
+It should be functional on Android devices too, but the visuals, user experiences and performance might not be ideal.

+## Important: Major tweaks
+- Instead of displaying the number of questions remaining, this project displays "index of current question/total questions".
+Therefore, the number of question remaining is simply (total - current).
+- Scoring system:
+  - Instead of 1 point per question, each question worth the amount of points same as its difficulty level.
+Therefore, a question with a difficulty level of 5 worth 5 points
+  - There is a passing score for each deck:
+    - If you fail the test, your final score = your score / passing score
+    - If you pass the test, your final score = 100 + (your score - passing score) / (total score - passing score)
+    - Therefore, if you get more than 100, you pass the test.
+The maximum final score you can get is 200.

+- By default there is no pre-populated deck.
+But you can use `sample_storage.js` to get some sample decks.
+- Finally ( and obviously), you cannot start a quiz on empty decks.

 This project was bootstrapped with [Create React Native App](https://github.com/react-community/create-react-native-app).

 Below you'll find information about performing common tasks.
 The most recent version of this guide is available [here](https://github.com/react-community/create-react-native-app/blob/master/react-native-scripts/template/README.md).